Tsukioka Yoshitoshi: The middle years: hard times and resurrection

 In the following year his fortunes turned, when his mood improved, and he started to produce more prints.
 Prior to 1873, he had signed most of his prints as "Ikkaisai Yoshitoshi".
 However, as a form of self-affirmation, he at this time changed his artist name to "Taiso" (meaning "great resurrection").
 Newspapers sprung up in the modernization drive, and Yoshitoshi was recruited to produce "news nishikie".
 These were woodblock prints designed as full-page illustrations to accompany articles, usually on lurid and sensationalized subjects such as "true crime" stories.
 Yoshitoshi's financial condition was still precarious, however, and in 1876, his mistress Okoto, in a gesture of devotion, sold herself to a brothel to help him.

 With the Satsuma Rebellion of 1877, in which the old feudal order made one last attempt to stop the new Japan, newspaper circulation soared, and woodblock artists were in demand, with Yoshitoshi earning much attention.
 In late 1877, he took up with a new mistress, the geisha Oraku; like Okoto, she sold her clothes and possessions to support him, and when they separated after a year, she too hired herself out to a brothel.
 Yoshitoshi's works gave him more public recognition, and the money was a help, but it was not until 1882 that he was secure.

-A series of bijin-ga designed in 1878 entitled Bijin shichi yoka caused political trouble for Yoshitoshi because it depicted seven female attendants to the Imperial court and identified them by name, it may be that the Empress Meiji herself was displeased with this fact and with the style of her portrait in the series.
+A series of bijin-ga designed in 1878 entitled Bijin shichi yoka caused political trouble for Yoshitoshi because it depicted seven female attendants to the Imperial court and identified them by name.
+It may be that the Empress Meiji herself was displeased with this fact and with the style of her portrait in the series.

 Yoshitoshi published "Mirror of Famous Generals of Great Japan", a series of 51 works that depicted great men from Japanese mythology to the Edo period, from 1877 to 1882, and he further increased his reputation.

 In 1880, he met another woman, a former geisha with two children, Sakamaki Taiko.
-They were married in 1884, and while he continued to philander, her gentle and patient temperament seems to have helped stabilize his behaviors.
+They were married in 1884, and while he continued to philander, her gentle and patient temperament seems to have helped stabilize his behavior.
 One of Taiko's children, adopted as a son, became Yoshitoshi's student, and was thence known as Tsukioka Kōgyo.